-These features are at the core of any self-respecting video editor SDK.
+These features are at the core of any self-respecting mobile video editor SDK.
 The important thing here is to strike a balance between the number of features and ease of use.
-In the case of short video apps, we are talking about casual content creators, not professional video editors.
+In the case of short video apps, we are talking about casual content creators, not professional editors.
 Adding too much complex functionality can turn the users away.

 - Music.
 Adding a sound track from the phone storage to the clip.
 Without it, the clips will be much less engaging.

 - Picture-in-picture.
 Overlaying one video onto another.
 This is especially useful for reactions, one of the most popular and lucrative formats.

 - GIFs.
 Adding GIF images to clips.
 Another feature that lets users easily modify their creations for better shareability.